vitor-sb/technical-challenge/README.md

         2. In the `name` field, enter the name of the variable
         3. In the `value` field, enter the value of the variable
         4. Click `OK`

+---

+#### TODO:
+- Increase Coverage percentage by creating new unit tests